Sparky

 What Affects the Cost

 • Total area.
 Plasterboard is priced per square metre.
 Larger jobs bring the per-metre rate down.
-A single partition wall is a small-job premium.
+A single partition wall carries a small-job premium.
 A full house re-line is more cost-effective per square metre.

 • Framing included.
 If the stud frame needs building as well (new partition walls, room dividers), that adds to the scope and cost, whether handled by the plasterer or a separate carpenter.